mesidd/TheLivingBrain-Showcase/acts/act-i-The-Feynaman-AI.md

 This became the first law of my new kingdom: an AI must not just *know*; it must *understand*.

-### The First Experiment: Forging a Mind of Clarity
+### The Royal Experiment: Forging a Mind of Clarity

 To test this principle, I built the Feynman AI.
 Its mission was not to be an encyclopedia, but to be a student who could read a single, complex text and demonstrate a deep, causal comprehension of its contents.